LinoKhan1/bat-signal/README.md

 Vercel automatically handles builds and deployments for each push to the main branch, ensuring the live version is always up-to-date.

+## Security
+This project implements token-based authentication using NextAuth with JWT, meeting the assessment's requirement for enterprise-grade security.
+The current setup uses a Bearer token retrieved from the /login endpoint, stored securely in the session, and validated via middleware for all protected routes.
+While the base implementation is sufficient for the proof-of-concept scope, the following enhancements could be considered based on future security requirements:

+- **Shorten JWT Expiration with Refresh:** Configure a shorter JWT lifespan (e.g., 15 minutes) with a manual refresh mechanism to reduce token exposure, prompting re-authentication when nearing expiry.
+- **Client-Side Token Blacklist:** Add a local blacklist to revoke compromised tokens on the client side, forcing re-login if a token is flagged.
+- **Enhanced Input Validation:** Implement sanitization and stricter validation for login credentials and panic details to prevent injection attacks.
+- **Secure Cookie Configuration:** Enforce HTTPS and use HttpOnly, Secure, and SameSite=Strict cookies to protect against XSS and CSRF.
+- **Authentication Event Logging:** Introduce client-side logging of login attempts and actions for basic auditability, enhancing traceability.

+These enhancements are optional and can be prioritized based on specific security needs or deployment context beyond the current assessment.
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.